dipada/email-service/README.md

 # email-service

-MVC pattern project that represents an email service written in java and javaFx (UI).
+Project based on MVC pattern that implements an email service written in java and javaFx (UI).
-There are two indipendent maven module that represents client and server respectively.
+There are two indipendent Maven module that represents client and server respectively.
-Progect uses threads, thread pool, socket and synchronized file for store and retrive user emails.
+Progect uses threads, thread pool, socket and synchronized file (persistence of data model), model/ui binding, java beans, java reflection and other funny things.
 Max threads depends on machine that execute server module.
 User interface uses javaFx and simple CSS.